- 1Welcome to History, Social Science, and Humanities!

 - How can we learn to communicate with one another in an increasingly polarizing world?

 Philosophy: Questions and Theories – HZT 4UI

 This course taps ancient and current ideas to explore mysteries about existence, human nature, life, love, sex, evil, friendship, politics, and morality.
 We try to determine what’s the best way to live an ethical life, create a virtuous society, and just get along.
 The class focuses on lively discussion, open debates, reading primary sources of philosophy, and developing strong writing skills for university.
 Where else can you get marks for arguing with the teacher?!
 Prerequisite: Any university preparation course in English, history, social sciences, or humanities.
-ENG 3UI or a strong standing (80s or 90s) in ENG 2DI is highly recommended.

 Issues of Indigenous Peoples in a Global Context – NDW 4MI